jenschlot/IBM-Bluemix-DevOps-Documentation/docs/faq/index.md

 ### Why can't I sign in to Bluemix DevOps Services from my Rational Team Concert&trade; desktop client or Git client?

 When you sign into Bluemix DevOps Services for the first time from a web browser, you must link your IBM id with an alias.
 (An alias is a publicly visible short name.)
 After your IBM id and alias are linked, use your IBM id and IBM password to sign in from a browser.
 When you sign in from your Rational Team Concert desktop client or access a Git repository from your local Git client, you use your alias and password instead.
+If you have an existing Jazz ID, that is used as your alias.

 <a name="git"></a>